By Tim Burke, Vice President of Global Motor Vehicle Industries, Plex Systems

 When the economy tanked in the middle of the decade, a number of Tier Three and Four suppliers folded.
 They couldn’t operate efficiently enough to meet quality standards or reduce costs low enough to be competitive.
 Many Tier One and Tier Two suppliers consolidated.
 The result is that lower-tier suppliers are working at their capacity to keep up parts delivery to meet the 14.3 million unit volume.

-As Plex Online customer Larry Jutte from Ernie Green Industries shared in a panel discussion at MBS, “A lot of the Tier Twos have been running six days a week trying to keep up with 13 million the best they can; what’s going to happen when the industry needs 15 million?”
+As Plex Manufacturing Cloud customer Larry Jutte from Ernie Green Industries shared in a panel discussion at MBS, “A lot of the Tier Twos have been running six days a week trying to keep up with 13 million the best they can; what’s going to happen when the industry needs 15 million?”
 That’s what he describes as a supplier pinch point.

 For Plex Systems, this challenge for suppliers presents an opportunity.
 The only way for suppliers to operate efficiently, reduce waste and maintain high quality is through leveraging technology.
 Those unwilling to make the investment in technology will gradually disappear because of inefficient, costly work processes and more nimble and capable competitors.

-At Plex Systems we’re in the business of helping companies leverage technology to drive inefficiencies out of manufacturing.
+At Plex, we’re in the business of helping companies leverage technology to drive inefficiencies out of manufacturing.
 If the supplier community is taking heed of the vehicle sales projections – and are currently challenged to maintain volume at today’s sales levels – then they’ll see that the best solution for them is to invest in technology.

-Plex Online customers have already made that choice and are benefiting from the ability to scale production as needed to meet demand.
+Plex Systems customers have already made that choice and are benefiting from the ability to scale production as needed to meet demand.
 I just hope that suppliers recognize the challenges coming their way and plan accordingly.
 Making the right decision about a technology solution positions them for success as the market improves and sales accelerate.